kuku0508/kuku_note/文本/問題/CDA 第六次作業.md

 b.In table 4.11,what do the coefficients of smoking and race represent?What hypotheses do their P-values refer to?

-Table 4.11 Table for Exercise 4.17 on effects on esophageal cancer
+**Table 4.11 Table for Exercise 4.17 on effects on esophageal cancer.**

 |      Variable       | effect | P-value |
 | :-----------------: | :----: | :-----: |